-Risk Exposure Risk Assessment (Monitoring and Risk Management and Control (Structures, Procedures, Actions Nisk Exposure Measurement Process) Taken) Increased resource nationalism calling for the amendments of the Mining Act and greater government share High risk (in terms of significance and likelihood) Active discussion with government teams on what constitutes a fair and equitable sharing arrangement.
+Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management and Control (Structures, Procedures, Actions Taken) Increased resource nationalism calling for the amendments of the Mining Act and greater government share High risk (in terms of significance and likelihood) Active discussion with government teams on what constitutes a fair and equitable sharing arrangement.
 Actively support the Chamber of Mines programs in formulating and disseminating significant industry positions.
 Active involvement in Ph-EITI initiatives.
 Volatility of LME price High risk (in terms of significance and likelihood) Review business plan if this continue to be appropriate with the prevailing prices.
 Review costs drivers.
 Review blending plan for optimum product mix.
 Shortage of skilled manpower Moderate risk (moderate significance, high likelihood) Incorporate skills training in SDMP programs of communities to ensure availability of skills.
-Failure to comply with the conditions in ECC Moderate risk (high significance, low likelihood) Embed compliance into existing processes.
-Regular training of personnel involved in operations.
+Moderate risk (high significance, low likelihood) Embed compliance into existing processes.
+233 Regular training of personnel involved in operations.
 Regular review by the parent company compliance team.